Josemarialanda/c-scikit-learn/README.md

 # Build on NixOS

 The `shell.nix` provides an environment containing the necessary dependencies.
-To enter the build environment, run:
+To enter the build environment, run (inside the build foler):

 ```
 $ nix-shell
 ```

-To build, run (from within the shell):
+To build, run (from within the nix-shell environment):

 ```
+$ cmake ..
-$ make
+$ cmake --build .
 ```

 This will enter the environment and build the project.
 Note, that it is an emulation of a common Linux